Janet 1.3.0 Documentation

 The function definition part of a function (the 'bytecode' part,

-we also store various metadata about the function which is useful for debugging,
+also stores various metadata about the function which is useful for debugging,

 as well as constants referenced by the function.